 9. End on time

 When discussing an issue with your partner, do not allow the conversation to drag on.
-The optimum time for a conversation is just under 20 minutes, so finish well within half an hour as by allowing the discussion to continue for hours can result in frustration and lead nothing to get resolved.
+The optimum time for a conversation is just under 20 minutes, so finish well within half an hour.
+Allowing the discussion to continue for hours can result in frustration and lead to nothing getting resolved.
 If need be, schedule another conversation if the issue remains unresolved in the allotted time.